arynyestos/CCIP-Bootcamp-Homework3/README.md

 7. Call `TransferUSDC::transferUsdc()` to transfer 1 USDC from an EOA to the receiver contract.
 8. Call `CCIPLocalSimulatorFork::switchChainAndRouteMessage()` to route the CCIP message.

-Following these steps, the `MockCCIPRouter::MsgExecuted`, which looks as follows,
+Following these steps, the `MockCCIPRouter::MsgExecuted` event, which looks as follows,

 ```JavaScript
 event MsgExecuted(bool success, bytes retData, uint256 gasUsed);